bounceshare/atlas/docs/README.md

 ### 1. Test with JSON:
 Developers can test if the response renders info on the map by pasting the JSON data at Options->Render Atlas Json

+You can also use GeoJSON and paste it under Options->Render GeoJSON